stadiumphenom/cr4wlr/docs/md_v2/apps/llmtxt/build.md

 *   Associated JavaScript code (can be inline within `<script>` tags or in a separate `.js` file).
 *   Associated CSS code (can be inline within `<style>` tags or in a separate `.css` file).

-This interactive tool will greatly enhance the user experience for `cr4wlr` developers looking to leverage your specialized LLM contexts.
+This interactive tool will greatly enhance the user experience for `krauler` developers looking to leverage your specialized LLM contexts.
 Please ensure the JavaScript is robust and provides good user feedback.

 ---